 Included in Operation Corrupt Collector were two joint actions between the Consumer Financial Protection Bureau and New York’s attorney general.
 Both these actions included similar themes of harassing and deceiving consumers into paying debt they did not owe.
 One action, Consumer Financial Protection Bureau et al. v.
 Douglas MacKinnon et al., resulted in a stipulated final judgment of $60 million, a sum that includes paying consumers back for ill-gotten gains and civil fines.

 Robo-Calling & Call Spoofing as Illegal Collection Tactics

-The law enforcement agencies involved in Operation Corrupt Collector also focused on robo-calling, where a caller uses a machine to automate outbound phone calls and call spoofing, which is the practice of making a phone number appear as if it is originating from a source other than the actual caller.
-For example in State of Arizona v.
-Mark Anthony Smith and Deborah Ann Butler d/b/a CMS Financial Group, et al., the Arizona Attorney General alleges the defendants engaged in illegal debt collection practices by making it appear as if they were calling from courthouses, sheriff’s offices, jails and other official offices.
-If the defendants made contact with a consumer, they used a number of illegal collection practices such as threatening to garnish wages, seize the consumer’s property, and even have them arrested.
+The law enforcement agencies involved in Operation Corrupt Collector also focused on robocalling, where a caller uses a machine to automate outbound phone calls and call spoofing, which is the practice of making a phone number appear as if it is originating from a source other than the actual caller.
+For example in the State of Arizona v.
+Mark Anthony Smith and Deborah Ann Butler d/b/a CMS Financial Group, et al., the Arizona Attorney General alleges the defendants engaged in illegal debt collection practices by making it appear as if they were calling from courthouses, sheriff’s offices, jails, and other official offices.
+If the defendants made contact with a consumer, they several illegal collection practices such as threatening to garnish wages, seizing the consumer’s property, and even having them arrested.
 New York made similar allegations in State of New York v.
 Kenneth Thomas et al.

 Failure to Maintain a Collection License